Photography Styles

-Dec 2, 2021 | Weddings, Engagements and Photography
+Mar 16, 2024 | Weddings, Engagements and Photography

 Traditional Wedding Photography

-Classic and traditional wedding photographers are generally focused on giving you straightforward images – often these aren’t very creative and can include a lot of posed shots.
-Most photographers will incorporate some traditional photography on your wedding day, particularly when it comes to group photos (family and friends) and photos of the two of you.
+To be fair, most photographers will incorporate some traditional photography on your wedding day.
+This is particularly evident when it comes to group photos (family and friends) and photos of the two of you.
+However, a traditional photographer will place heavier emphasis on these types of arrangements.

 Documentary Wedding Photography

-Documentary wedding photographers like to let your wedding day unfold and capture things as they happen.
-This style is all about capturing your magical moments spontaneously with little or no intervention.
-Generally speaking, true documentary wedding photographers will have a minimal appetite for posed shots.
-This style can produce beautifully candid, romantic, and often funny images from your wedding because often the subjects aren’t really aware they’re being photographed.
+Generally speaking, true documentary wedding photographers will have a minimal appetite for posed shots – perfect for couples (and guests) who are less comfortable being photographed.
+This style can produce beautifully candid and romantic images.
+Likewise, they often take funny images from your wedding because often the subjects aren’t really aware they’re being photographed.

 Natural Wedding Photography

-Natural wedding photographers have a similar approach to documentary photographers when capturing the story of your wedding day.
-This style is very observational.
-A natural wedding photographer also lets your day unfold and captures things as they happen, with minimal intervention or posing.
-Although the technique is similar to the documentary style, there are subtle differences in terms of technique.
-For example, a documentary wedding photographer will be comfortable working with artificial light sources, particularly to capture dramatic images from your dance floor, whereas a natural wedding photographer will be more inclined to work with the natural light that’s available.
+Although their craft is similar to the documentary style, there are subtle differences in terms of technique.
+For example, a documentary wedding photographer will be comfortable working with artificial light sources.
+This method is particularly great for capturing dramatic images from your dance floor, for example.
+By contrast, a natural wedding photographer will be more inclined to work with the natural light that’s available.

 Fine Art Wedding Photography